How ChildCareEd and Rasmussen University’s Alliance Can Help You Qualify for Up to 12 Credits and Tuition Savings - post

 Do all ChildCareEd courses become college credits?

-No. Any ChildCareEd training may help a student qualify for benefits, but the clearly named direct college credit is the 12 credits for a full CDA Credential.
+No. Any ChildCareEd training may help a student qualify for benefits, but the clearly named direct college credit opportunity is up to 12 credits for a full CDA Credential.

 What is the difference between CEUs and college credits?